tomkerkhove/promitor/docs/configuration/v1.x/metrics/index.md

 ## Metric Defaults

-- `metricDefaults.scraping.schedule` - **[REQUIRED]** A cron expression that controls the fequency in which all the configured metrics will be scraped from Azure Monitor.
+- `metricDefaults.scraping.schedule` - **[REQUIRED]** A cron expression that controls the frequency of which all the configured metrics will be scraped from Azure Monitor.
 You can use [crontab-generator.org](https://crontab-generator.org/) to generate a cron that fits your needs.
 - `metricDefaults.aggregation.interval` - The default interval which defines over what period measurements of a metric should be aggregated.

 ## Metrics

 Every metric that is being declared needs to define the following fields:

-- `name` - Name of the metric that will be exposed in the scrape endpoint for Prometheus
+- `name` - Name of the metric that will be exposed in the scrape endpoint for Prometheus.
-- `description` - Description for the metric that will be exposed in the scrape endpoint for Prometheus
+- `description` - Description for the metric that will be exposed in the scrape endpoint for Prometheus.
 - `resourceType` - Defines what type of resource needs to be queried.
-- `labels` - Defines a set of custom labels to included for a given metric.
+- `labels` - Defines a set of custom labels to include for a given metric.
 - `azureMetricConfiguration.metricName` - The name of the metric in Azure Monitor to query
 - `azureMetricConfiguration.aggregation.type` - The aggregation that needs to be used when querying Azure Monitor
 - `azureMetricConfiguration.aggregation.interval` - Overrides the default aggregation interval defined in `metricDefaults.aggregation.interval` with a new interval
+- `resources` - An array of one or more resources to get metrics for.
+The fields required vary depending on the `resourceType` being created, and are documented for each resource.
+All resources support an optional `resourceGroupName` to allow the global resource group to be overridden.

 Additionally, the following fields are optional:

-- `resourceGroupName` - The resource group to scrape for this metric.
-This allows you to specify a different resource group from the one configured in `azureMetadata`, enabling you to scrape multiple resource groups with one single configuration.
 - `scraping.schedule` - A scraping schedule for the individual metric; overrides the the one specified in `metricDefaults`

 ## Example